12-VidE/annotate-audio/README.md

 ### Road-Map

+1. Ability to remove the `chunk` option
 1. Add more useful obsidian commands
-2. Follow native folder exclusion in the audio file search
+1. Follow native folder exclusion in the audio file search
-3. UI to control `chunk` (like "Aves")
+1. UI to control `chunk` (like "Aves")
-4. Layout with all the properties exposed
+1. Layout with all the properties exposed
-5. Render markdown even when modifying a comment (https://github.com/nothingislost/obsidian-cm6-attributes)
+1. Render markdown even when modifying a comment (https://github.com/nothingislost/obsidian-cm6-attributes)

 ### Known Issues